 - 4.1 The main purpose of the SPD is to facilitate and encourage cycling for journeys within the town in place of use of the car.
-Whilst many journeys in the Borough are already undertaken by walking, which is a sustainable mode of transport in a similar way to cycling, the Council would wish to encourage and facilitate increased rates of cycling.
-Cycling can be a more viable option than walking when considering longer distances, Enhancing provision for cyclists within the Borough may also increase rates of cycling into and out of the Borough.
-Cycling may also form part of a longer multi-modal journey for example by train and cycle. - 4.2 The objectives of this Supplementary Planning Document are therefore to increase levels of cycling within Ipswich by: - Ensuring all new developments facilitate cycling for all; - Setting the framework for the creation of a safe, cohesive, attractive cycle network, including provision for parking cycles, throughout Ipswich where practical; - Supporting improved provision for cycling within existing development; - Strengthening and reinforcing the existing role of the Council in promoting cycling.
+It is recognised that for some journeys, such as longer journeys beyond the Borough, cycling will not usually be a practical option.
+In addition, many journeys are already undertaken by walking which is a sustainable mode of transport in a similar way to cycling. - 4.2 The objectives of this Supplementary Planning Document are therefore to increase levels of cycling within Ipswich by: - Ensuring all new developments facilitate cycling for all; - Setting the framework for the creation of a safe, cohesive, attractive cycle network, including provision for parking cycles, throughout Ipswich where practical; - Supporting improved provision for cycling within existing development; - Strengthening and reinforcing the existing role of the Council in promoting cycling.